ucldc/ingest_deploy/update_beanstalk_index/README.md

 ## Steps 3-5
 The script `clone-with-new-s3-index.sh` will do steps 2 to 4 above.

-* First, check what environments are running:
+* First, check what environments are running.
+Run this from your home directory (e.g., /home/ec2-user):
 ```shell
 eb list
 ```